Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 2. Remove their judge position

-Then proceed to remove their social influence by attacking their authority position or by outright calling into question their whole frame of reference.
+Then proceed to remove their social influence by undermining their authority position or by outright calling into question their whole frame of reference.

 3. Refuse the child role